AbigailCastroFigueroa/holbertonschool-simple_shell/README.md

 > gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -g *.c -o hsh

 ## Project Tasks
 As part of the tasks for this project the shell should work in an non-interactive way and an interactive way.
 The non-interactive way is through pipes or redirections.
-The interactive way should work similar to the shell that we uaccess through our terminal.
+The interactive way should work similar to the shell that we access through our terminal.

 ## Our simple shell version
 It run some commands, and work mostly in the interactive mode.
 Only runs commands related to the path in the non-interactive mode.
 Still have leaks, it doesn't handle errors all the way through.